 Using Project Implementation Plan to Produce Deliverables

 As an effective project manager, you always strive at organizing scarce project resources, working under tight deadlines, applying reactive decision making, controlling project change, and generating maximum team performance.
-All the actions are about implementation of your project.
+You take all those actions towards the successful implementation of your long-term project initiative.

-Although the business case for your project has been perfectly developed and you have reached an agreement with the project stakeholders, implementing the project may turn into a complicated task that you are hardy to complete.
+Even after the business case for your project has perfectly been designed and you have reached an agreement with the stakeholders about the requirements, the actual implementation of the project may turn into a complicated task to complete.

-An implementation plan for a project refers to a detailed description of actions that demonstrate how to implement an activity within the project in the context of achieving project objectives, addressing requirements, and meeting expectations.
+An implementation plan for a project refers to a detailed description of actions that demonstrate how to implement an activity within the project in the context of achieving the objectives, addressing the requirements, and meeting the expectations.

 - Plan implementation activities that ensure successful project delivery and stakeholder satisfaction.

 - Apply management best practices to initiate, carry out and close projects.